ibm-cloud-docs/solution-tutorials/highly-available-and-scalable-web-application.md

 This tutorial walks you through a scenario with the creation of:

 - Two web application servers in Dallas.
-- Cloud Load Balancer, to load balance traffic between two servers within a location.
+- {{site.data.keyword.loadbalancer_full}}, to load balance traffic between two servers within a location.
 - One MySQL database server.
 - A durable file storage to store application files and backups.
 - Configure the second location with the same configurations as the first location, then add {{site.data.keyword.cis_full_notm}} to point traffic to the healthy location if one copy fails.